 I reply that just the threat of impeachment/conviction is enough of a check on judicial behavior so that the vast majority of judges must make decisions in the public interest for fear of losing their job.

 This is just one line of argument.
 More angles could be pursued.

 Over time students will see that the world is filled with multiples perspectives of understanding.
 Just imagine if you applied the 4-Sentence Paper over the course of an entire school year with the US history questions we saw in this post.

 Students are also honing the skill of argumentation.
 And as students take a step back, reflect and think deeply, they gain valuable practice demonstrating the core virtues of citizenship: patience, perseverance, humility, confidence and curiosity.
 These are exactly the kinds of virtues so desperately needed to improve our public discussions.

-Here are a few specific ways you could use this 4-Sentence paper strategy with your students in conjunction with Big Questions:
+Here are a few specific ways you could use this 4-Sentence paper strategy with your students in conjunction with essential questions:

 - Prepare arguments for a larger research paper